Skip to main content

 Ngaben Cremation in Bali Process:

-1. Priest selects an auspicious day for the Ngaben, and announces the event in the village
+1. The priest selects an auspicious day for the Ngaben and announces it to the village.

-2. Village community members banjar make the bamboo stretcher for the first ritual
+2. The village community makes the bamboo stretcher for the first ritual.

-3. The first ritual, nyiramin layon the bathing of the corpse with holy water
+3. Nyiramin layon: the bathing of the corpse with holy water.

-5. The corpse is transported to the cremation grounds by the banjar men
+5. The body is transported to the cremation grounds by the banjar men.

-7. The cremation pyre is lit with a blessed torch and the ‘fire” ritual is underway
+7. The cremation pyre is lit with a blessed torch.

-9. Bone fragments are placed the inside of a coconut shell
+9. Bone fragments are placed inside a coconut shell.

-10. High Priest pedanda performs a series of mudras and chants to help release the soul
+10. The high priest performs mudras and chants to release the soul.

-11. Spirit is now released to the nearby ocean and returned to the elements
+11. The spirit is released to the nearby ocean returning to the elements.

 Play Multimedia